ec-jrc/re3gistry/helpdesk-management/README.md

 - **_question_**: In case the issue requires further information from the user, the Re3gistry Team asks the user to provide it in the issue.
 - **_under analysis_**: This label is assigned after the issue has been opened, and indicates that the Re3gistry Team is performing a first analysis to figure out what is the problem and how to address it; in case this requires further information from the user, the Re3gistry Team asks the user to provide it in the issue discussion.
-- **_bug_**: This label is assigned when something isn’t working.
+- **_type:bug_**: This label is assigned when something isn’t working.
 The main purpose of this label is to obtain info about the typology of the issues and include this in reports.
-- **_enhancement_**: This label is assigned when is a new feature or request.
+- **_type:enhancement_**: This label is assigned when is a new feature or request.
 As well as bug label, the purpose of this label is to extract information for reports.
 - **_under development_**: in case the initial analysis reveals that a change in the Re3gistry software is needed, this label is assigned to the issue to indicate that the Re3gistry team is developing a solution for the problem reported.
 - **_ready for testing_**: The solution is ready to test.
 - **_solved_**: After the issue is internally tested and confirmed that it works, this label is assigned.